carsol/carsol.github.io/_posts/2017-02-01-notes-on-using-ember-cli-mirage.md

 this.passthrough('/write-coverage');
 ```

-Namespace requests by adding `this.namespace = '/api/v1';` in `config.js`
+Also you can namespace requests by adding `this.namespace = '/api/v1';` in `config.js`

-## Other tips
-- This is a very broad overview, there is so much more.
+This is a very broad overview, there is so much more.
 Thank you for making a great library [@samselikoff](https://twitter.com/samselikoff)!

 [Ember CLI Mirage homepage](http://www.ember-cli-mirage.com/)

-Tested against: Ember 2.10.0, Ember Mirage CLI 0.2.2
+*Tested against: Ember 2.10.0, Ember Mirage CLI 0.2.2*